PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 Observe that the dot in the above equation means a multiplication between scalars, not a dot product.
-The only variable is $j$, so you can choose whatever i-th row of the matrix A and apply the equation $(2)$.
-In a similar way, you can choose whatever j-th column of the matrix and apply the $(2)$ provided that you change the variable under the summation symbol to $i$ instead of $j$.
+The only variable is $j$, so you can choose whatever i-th row of the matrix $\mathbf{A}$ and apply the equation $(2)$.
+In a similar way, you can choose whatever j-th column of the matrix and apply the equation $(2)$, provided that you change the variable under the summation symbol to $i$ instead of $j$.

 The equation $(2)$ specifies we can calculate the determinant of a matrix recursively, computing the determinants of the matrix minors, and using them in a linear combination where the coefficients are the elements of the i-th row.
-For example, we know by definition how to calculate the determinants of $1\times 1$ matrices, so we can calculate the determinants of $2\times 2$ matrices as well by applying the formula above (we will use the elements of the first row of A as coefficients; that is, we set $i=0$).
+For example, we know by definition how to calculate the determinants of $1\times 1$ matrices, so we can calculate the determinants of $2\times 2$ matrices as well by applying the formula above (we will use the elements of the first row of $\mathbf{A}$ as coefficients; that is, we set $i=0$).

 <br>